apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Now you need to wait for some time (30 minutes to 1 hour) for the removal to complete depending on the speed of your OpenShift.

-You can watch progress in log of Pod which was created by the Job and its name starts with *automagic-remove-*.
+You can watch progress in log of Pod which was created by the Job and its name starts with *apollo-one-shot-remove-*.
 See below images to find the logs.

 During execution, printed Timestamps are in UTC.